mjordan/islandora_feeds/README.md

 * Provide tutorial on building CRUD forms using the XML Forms Builder.
 * Provide more realistic example CSV files (and resulting datastreams).
 * Provide cookbook recipes documenting various options provided by the Derivs module.
-* Improve and generalize the theming of the XML when ingested and viewed.
+* Fielded search on OBJ datastream XML content.
 * Close the issues in the GitHub repo's queue!

 ## Troubleshooting/issues/feedback